Mid Wynd International Investment Trust Plc - Transaction in Own Shares | MarketScreener

 Transaction in own shares

-The Board of the Company announces that today it made a market purchase of 221,701 Ordinary shares of 5 pence each in the capital of the Company, representing 0.33% of the current issued Ordinary share capital.
-The shares were purchased at a price of 681.0957 pence per Ordinary share and the Company intends to hold these shares in treasury.
+The Board of the Company announces that on 15 March 2023 it made a market purchase of 7,154 Ordinary shares of 5 pence each in the capital of the Company, representing 0.01% of the current issued Ordinary share capital.
+The shares were purchased at a price of 674.0186 pence per Ordinary share and the Company intends to hold these shares in treasury.

 Total Voting Rights